brandendupont-mcw/second-cms/src/documentation-pages/about.md

 ---
-title: Document
+title: About
-sidenav: false
+sidenav: False
 ---

-# Section heading (h1)
+# About

 The page heading communicates the main focus of the page.
 Make your page heading descriptive and keep it succinct.